 Dental sealant is an easy, painless, and rapid procedure.
 Cavity-free teeth can become more protected, stronger, and healthier with it.
 However, if you have decay, it needs to be treated before using fillings.
 Sealants are also generally more affordable than fillings.

-Both adults and children of all ages can receive dental sealants in the UK.
+Both adults and children of all ages can receive dental sealants.
 The earlier you get them, the better for your dental health.
-Dentists at our partner practices in the UK recommend that children get sealants around age 12 or when their second molars start erupting.
+Dentists at our partner practices near you recommend that children get sealants around age 12 or when their second molars start erupting.

-If your dentist in the UK identifies early signs of decay, sealants can help protect against further progress of cavities.
+If your dentist identifies early signs of decay, sealants can help protect against further progress of cavities.
 However, sealants are not applied over existing decay; it must be treated before applying a sealant.

 No, not at all!
 Dental sealants are meticulously designed to fit the teeth snugly while retaining all functions of the tooth.